 Taekwondo experts from the UK Martial Arts and Fitness Academy will be performing demonstrations and teaching Festival-goers Korea’s fearsome (and beautiful) martial art at workshops throughout the day.
 Taekwondo is based upon the ancient martial heritage of Korean martial arts, spanning a period of almost 2000 years.
 Today, Taekwondo is practiced by 60 million people worldwide.
 Why not join the ranks?

-Explore China with virtual-reality trips to Hangzhou, the dreamy lakeside destination eulogised by poets and favoured by holidaying emperors since the 9th Century.
-Stroll charismatic streets peppered with traditional gatehouses and pavilions, boat under arched bridges to misty islands, and enjoy vistas over green, pagoda-topped hills.
+Explore China and beyond with virtual-reality trips to Hangzhou, the dreamy lakeside destination eulogised by poets and favoured by holidaying emperors since the 9th Century.
+Take a seat and don a VR headset to stroll the charismatic streets peppered with traditional gatehouses and pavilions, boat under arched bridges to misty islands, and enjoy vistas over green, pagoda-topped hills.
 Learn more about the province of Zhejiang, too, where Beijing’s Grand Canal tapers into the East China Sea.

 All tickets are non-refundable.
 Once the full programme of events has been finalised you will receive an email with instructions on how to book on to individual sessions and talks taking place throughout the day.
 Your ticket includes access to all sessions and talks (subject to availability).